Acute bronchitis: Diagnosis

 Decreased breath sounds, crackles, wheezing, and rhonchi that clears with coughs may be heard in the chest.
 Dullness to percussion and pleural rub suggest disease extension beyond the bronchi such as seen with pneumonia.
 Paroxysms of cough followed by inspiratory whoop and vomiting suggests pertussis.

 Prevention

-Prevention is by not smoking and avoiding other lung irritants.
+Approaches to prevent acute bronchitis include smoking cessation and avoiding lung irritants.
 Frequent hand washing may also be protective.
-Furthermore, an oral whole cell nontypeable Haemophilus influenzae vaccine given in the fall has demonstrated short term effectiveness in reducing the frequency and severity of the disease during the winter.
+An oral whole cell nontypeable Haemophilus influenzae vaccine given in the fall has demonstrated short term effectiveness in reducing the frequency and severity of the disease during the winter.

 Treatment

 Most cases are self-limited and resolve themselves in a few weeks.

 Pain medications may help with symptoms.
 Other recommendations may include rest and keeping well hydrated.

 Antibiotics

 Evidence does not support the general use of antibiotics in acute bronchitis.
 A systematic review found antibiotics reduced cough by an average of 12 hours (out of a total average of about 14–28 days).
 Antibiotics caused more side effects such as nausea and diarrhoea, and also may promote antibiotic-resistant bacteria.
 It is possible they are useful in susceptible groups such as the frail and elderly but there was not enough research information to determine this.

-Calling acute bronchitis with benign-sounding labels such as chest cold or viral infections may reduce antibiotic usage by improving patients satisfaction when antibiotics are not prescribed.
+Referring to acute bronchitis by benign-sounding terms such as "chest cold" or "viral infection" may reduce antibiotic usage by improving patient satisfaction when antibiotics are not prescribed.